 Bond purchase scheme

 For some people, their financial situation has changed in a way that would have been unimaginable just a few weeks ago.
 We are conscious that some of our bondholders may unexpectedly be needing to access cash quickly.
-So we have put together a scheme to buy back our bonds from people who may be struggling financially.
+So we have put together a scheme for a subsidiary company, Brunel Wind Ltd. to purchase our bonds from people who may be struggling financially.
 Letters are going out to bondholders over the next few days with full details of the offer.
 It is important for us to point out that we remain committed to servicing our existing bond debt and bondholders who wish to keep their bonds should absolutely do so.
 This offer is purely for people whose financial circumstances have changed to such an extent that they need to release the money they have invested quickly.

 Engineers continue to maintain and operate our wind farms and hydro sites and keep essential electricity flowing.
 We are working closely with our delivery partners to ensure their employees are able to work safely themselves and protect the communities they operate in.
 All of this is done in line with the evolving government advice and industry trade body guidelines on safety to protect public health.